Portugal Golden Visa

 Residence permit in Portugal for investment in real estate

 Buying real estate is the most popular option for obtaining a residence permit in Portugal for investment.
-In 2019, more than 93% of investors chose this option among all Golden Visa options.
+Since as long as the programme exists, more than 93% of investors chose this option among all Golden Visa options.

-Residence by real estate investment in Lisbon, Porto and other coastal areas is available only until 1 January 2022.
-Starting from 1 January 2022, the Portuguese government will issue golden visas for the purchase of real estate only in the landlocked areas, the Azores, or Madeira.
+Residence by residential real estate investment in Lisbon, Porto and other coastal areas is not available since 1 January 2022.
+Nowadays the Portuguese government issues golden visas for the purchase of residential real estate only in the landlocked areas, the Azores, or Madeira.

 The cost of housing outlined in the program is paid without a mortgage.
 However, it is possible to apply for a loan for an amount exceeding the minimum requirement of the program.
 For example, if you buy real estate for €700,000 while the minimum required by the program constitutes €500,000, you can take a mortgage for €200,000.

 Please note that registration of the bought property in Portugal will constitute about 10–12% of its value.
 The maintenance of housing in Portugal will cost an average of €2,000 a year.

 Investing in renovation properties for €280,000: pros and cons

 Renovation property for €280,000 also gives the right to obtain a residence permit in Portugal.
 The housing must be built more than 30 years ago and be located in an area of cultural and historical heritage.
 Such properties are usually offered by developers.
 They buy whole buildings, carry out renovations and sell ready-made apartments as part of the Golden Visa program.